entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/README.md

 **Mac:** Entando 6 is not currently compatible with the Apple M1 ARM64 architecture found in some newer Macs.
 :::

-There two options for getting started with the Entando platform.
+There are two options for getting started with the Entando platform.
 1. [Automatically install Entando via the Entando command-line interface (CLI)](#automatic-install).
 This is the fastest way to initialize an Entando application in Kubernetes.
 A CLI install defaults certain settings and prepares a local developer environment.
 2. [Manually install Entando step by step](#manual-install).
 This permits configuration of either a shared cluster or a local developer environment.
 A manual install is appropriate when CLI defaults don't meet specific needs, or to customize the deployment.